 Rules for Privilege Scope

 A "rule" is defined as a limit placed on a privilege.
-The operator may have the privilege of operating a pump, but only pumps under one context (station or site) within the Tag Browser.
+The operator may have the privilege of acknowledging an alarm for a pump, but only pumps under one context (station or site) within the Tag Browser.
 Or, only when signed-in at a certain workstation.

 Tag Scope Rules

-Security rules are especially useful when you have organized your tags into parent-child hierarchies that group similar parts of the application together.
+Security rules can be thought of as a simpler form of Realm Filtering.
+They are especially useful when you have organized your tags into parent-child hierarchies that group similar parts of the application together.
 For example, a city utility may have grouped all of the tags for the eastern half of the city under one Context tag named EasternZone.
 All of the tags for the western side are grouped under a Context tag named WesternZone.
 For operators who work in the EasternZone, you can restrict tag-related privileges within their job description role to apply only to tags in that zone, even though all tags are protected by a single privilege.

 Detail from the Accounts dialog, showing with one privilege subject to tag scope rule.